 As a pediatric dietitian and mom of 3, I’m asked all the time: “what do you feed your toddler and big kids for breakfast?”

 Oatmeal is always at the top of my list.
 Nutritious, filling and easy, oatmeal is the perfect breakfast for a busy toddler.
 Oats are high in soluble fibre- a type of fibre that keeps you fuller longer, naturally decreases your cholesterol levels and stabilizes your blood sugar levels.
 Oatmeal offers energy to start your day, and staying power, keeping you fuller longer.
-Oats are a great source of thiamine, iron, certain anti-oxidants and dietary fibre.
+They are a great source of thiamine, iron and certain anti-oxidants.

 A few helpful notes about these breakfast oatmeal recipes:

 Tip #1: Choose large flake or steel cut oats

 When you are choosing oats in the grocery store, there are several varieties to choose from.
 I usually choose large flake oats (old-fashioned rolled oats) or steel-cut oats (which take longer to cook) instead of instant or quick oats.
 Large flake or steel cut oats are less refined and processed, are lower on the Glycemic Index (are digested slower) and have a grainier texture (which I like) as compared to quick and instant, which cook quicker and produce a smoother, thicker texture.
 Be careful with instant oats packages which often contain added sugars/sweeteners and other additives.

 Tip#2: Cook oats in the microwave using a tall bowl